oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

 ## Optimization-context tree

-The optimization context tree is the inlining tree extended with optimizations placed in their method context.
+An optimization-context tree is an inlining tree extended with optimizations placed in their method context.
 Optimization-context trees make it easier to attribute optimizations to inlining decisions.
 However, the structure of the optimization tree is lost.
 The feature is enabled with the flag `--optimization-context-tree`, and is compatible with each use case, e.g., `mx profdiff --optimization-context-tree report scrabble_log`.